What It Is

 It was far from the last time that Star Wars would influence my life in a very real way, and with every passing year, just when I thought I'd finally let go of it, it'd find a new way to lure me back into its web.
 Having grown up as a nerd, where knowledge of nerdy things like Star Wars is the currency of respect, my speciality soon became esoteric film knowledge, with Star Wars at its core.

 In 2010 I watched The Searchers for the first time.
-I'd known about its influence on the burning homestead sequence for a long time of course, but found the points of comparison to stretch far beyond what was usually brought up in passing, and for my own amusement I put together a video to try and illustrate how the two sequences mapped quite closely to each other.
+I'd known about its influence on the burning homestead sequence, but found the points of comparison to stretch far beyond what was usually brought up in passing, and for my own amusement I put together a video to try and illustrate how the two sequences mapped quite closely to each other.

 I started to collate all things I knew about the inspiration behind Star Wars.
 Flash Gordon, Akira Kurosawa, The Dam Busters etc. I had written the Chewbacca piece in a couple of days.
 I figured it would take me a couple months to finish a complete survey of the first movie.